bluesillybeard/Pinc/include/readme.md

         - JS doesn't even have integers, so using a hash would basically be a death wish upon JS users.
 A binding would have to convert everything to either use BigInt or string.
 With index-like IDs, casting to/from floats is acceptable.
     - Pointers can only be taken into Pinc functions for arrays, like creating a vertex array, index array, or string.
 - Function calls are cheap, and easy.
 This is a similar philosophy to what OpenGL uses.
+    - Sure, ABIs can get complicated, but that's the case no matter what
+    - function calls do incur a cost, but it's very very small compared to what that function actually does

 The basic order of events:
 - init Pinc